-There are no resting places found in proximity to the works and there will be no loss of otter holts or couches.
-There will be no impediment to movement as a result of the proposed works.
 Removal of the instream gravel deposit at Athea bridge will require otter to travel up and downstream via the river channel or around the gravel removal works, however there is sufficient space around the works to ensure that otter are not forced onto the R524 during works.
 Furthermore, otters are largely nocturnal animals and will be largely active outside of the working day.
 There will be no permeant loss of habitat suitable for otter as a result of the instream gravel removal.

-This will not result in significant disruption for otter commuting where they can remain within the river or move around the proposed works.
+There will be no significant or permanent disruption for otter commuting as they can remain within the river channel, post works completion.